ThePhD/sol2/docs/source/features.rst

 * C++11
 * No macros!
 * The interface can be clunky (no table-like data structures: most things go though ``readVariable`` / ``writeVariable``)
+* Internal Compiler errors in Visual Studio 2015 - submitted a PR to fix it, hopefully it'll get picked up

 SWIG (3.0) -